reMRKableDev/reMRKableDev/README.md

 ### Some About Me's for You to Know <a href="https://github.com/reMRKableDev/"><img src="https://media.giphy.com/media/KJpeo4drhc1WJnEQBr/giphy.gif" width="50px"></a>

 📍 I'm currently located in Amsterdam, NL.

-🔭 I’m currently working on:
- - A Proof Of Concept (POC) for a Learning Management System made with Node.js & HBS, check it out [here](https://github.com/reMRKableDev/OnLearn).
- - An online tool for SoloPreneurs to start and run their businesses effectively (still in the design phase).
- - An interactive map (POC) to highlight the diverse range of guests based on location for the podcast Dance Specific Talks (A podcast made by Dancers, for Dancers), check it out [here](https://github.com/reMRKableDev/ds-talks).
+🔭 I currently work as Tech Lead at [AskPhill](https://www.askphill.com/).

-🌱 I’m currently learning TypeScript.
+🌱 I’m currently learning about developing on the blockchain.

 🥅  My goals for the upcoming year are:
  - To finish off the projects I've started on.
- - To contribute more to Open Source Projects (still a bit intimidated by this, to be honest 😋 ).
+ - To learn the fundamentals of building on the blockchain.
- - To have more proficiency in TypeScript.
+ - To have more proficiency in functional programming.

 🧑🏾‍💻 My weekly development towards my goals this year:
  <!--START_SECTION:waka-->